Microsoft/azure-docs.pt-pt/articles/active-directory/manage-apps/application-proxy-wildcard.md

 ## <a name="prerequisites"></a>Pré-requisitos

-Para começar, certifique-se de que cumprir estes requisitos.
+Para começar, verifique se você atendeu a esses requisitos.

 ### <a name="custom-domains"></a>Domínios personalizados